pingcap/docs/partitioned-table.md

 mysql> execute stmt using @a;
 Empty set (0.00 sec)

--- In static mode, when the same query is executed twice, the cache cannot be hit the second time mysql> select @@last_plan_from_cache;
+-- In static mode, when the same query is executed twice, the cache cannot be hit at the second time. mysql> select @@last_plan_from_cache;
 +------------------------+
 | @@last_plan_from_cache |